 Please click on the PowerPoint below to learn more about fixed and growth mindsets.

-The whole school has been learning about how to be safe online at an age appropriate level.
+The whole school learn about how to be safe online at an age appropriate level.

 One of our governors (who is a police officer) also came in to talk to our Y5 and 6 children about being safe online.